 - Add long-tail keywords

-- I choose my categories; paying attention to the hierarchy, so, any parent-child relationships are not missed.
+- I choose my categories, paying attention to the hierarchy to avoid missing parent-child relationships.

 Choose Social Network Publication Channels

-- choose the social network site, if any, I think it should be published to.
+- Choose the social network site, if any, to which I think it should be published.

 Add Related References